-Shop around for a mortgage: If you’re looking for a mortgage, check out Credible, one of the leading lending marketplaces where you can compare real rates and qualified lenders in one place.
-Mortgage rates are back down to near 6-year lows in 2020.
+Refinance your mortgage.
+If you’re looking for a mortgage, check out Credible, one of the leading lending marketplaces where you can compare real rates and qualified lenders in one place.
+Mortgage rates are at all-time lows.
+Take advantage by refinancing or getting a new loan to buy property.

 Diversify your real estate investments: Beyond owning a primary residence, it’s a good idea to diversify your real estate holdings.
 You don’t want to have too much concentration risk in one location.